nadishs/kingmaker/README.md

 _____
 #  :crown: KINGMAKER :crown:
 #### A Python based simple 2D game made using Pygame.
 Kingmaker is a 1 player game (for now) implemented in Python using Pygame.
 In this game, a player starts as a pawn and can become the king.In order to achieve this, the player must defeat those of his same class to advance his own class.
 If he engages a unit of a class higher than his own, he will die (Gameover).

+#### USE ARROW KEYS TO MOVE
 _____

 1. Changelogs: